 If you’ve got a babysitter, go for one of the tables by the Great Western Restaurant’s big windows for romantic, wistful views.
 If you haven’t, you can get some privacy at the front of the dining room, behind tactfully positioned planters.

-The Oak Bar practically oozes cognac from the cracks of its wood paneling.
-It’s a sultry spot with high ceilings, huge views of the grounds, tartan carpets, Chesterfield sofas and wine-red curtains.
-Behind the bar, there are 130 whiskeys, plenty of malts and Armagnacs, Dartmoor ales and a long wine list.
-Children are allowed at any time, but it’s quite an adult setting – jazz tinkling in the background, pianist on Fridays and Saturdays and serious grown-ups sipping serious drinks.
-During the day, cocktail-making lessons take place here.
+The Oak Bar practically oozes cognac from the cracks of its wood panelling.
+It’s a sultry spot with high ceilings, huge views of the grounds, and an open fire.
+Behind the bar, there are 130 whiskeys, plenty of gins, malts and Armagnacs, Dartmoor ales and a long wine list.
+Children are allowed at any time, but it’s quite an adult setting.

-You can also phone down if you need milk to be warmed.
-Regular room service runs from 7am to 10pm and includes simple stalwarts such as soup, fishcakes, a ploughman's and a burger.
+You can also phone down if you need milk to be warmed for your children.
+Room service runs from 7am-10pm and includes simple stalwarts such as soup, fishcakes, ploughman's and burgers.
 A limited selection of sandwiches and snacks is available overnight.

-Bovey Castle sits within the boundaries of Dartmoor National Park in Devon.
-It’s in the northeast of the park, near the tiny town of Moretonhampstead, which is notable for having the longest one-word place name in England.
+Bovey Castle is a grand country house hotel in Devon that sits within the boundaries of Dartmoor National Park.
+It’s in the northeast of the park, near the tiny town of Moretonhampstead, which is notable for having the longest one-word place name in Engla

 The nearest airport is Exeter International (www.exeter-airport.co.uk), a 45-minute drive away.